Augmented tridiminished icosahedron

 In geometry, the augmented tridiminished icosahedron is a composite convex polyhedron with regular faces, a Johnson solid.
 It can be obtained by joining a regular tetrahedron to another Johnson solid, the tridiminished icosahedron.
 The resulting polyhedron has seven equilateral triangular and three regular pentagonal faces.
+It is the only Johnson solid constructed with augmentation and diminishment.
 Out of 92 solids, the augmented tridiminished icosahedron is listed as 64th Johnson solid $J_{64}$.